SaiBalaji-PSS/KTT-Task/README.md

 # KTT-Task
 * User auth with multiple profile switching
 * Fetches background location for given seconds and stores it in Realm DB.
 By default it is 10 seconds for testing.
 Value can be changed in Constants.swift file
-* Plots the location data of the given user in google maps and animates them
+* Plots the location data of the given user in google maps and animates them along with Reverse Geocoding to the coordinates
 ## Screen shots

 <img width="150" height = "400"  src="https://github.com/SaiBalaji-PSS/Task/assets/51410810/adba1202-019e-40b4-8b49-d3496a860bf1">